Trump's undermining of Obamacare violates the Constitution, new lawsuit charges

 Still, Obamacare was written in a way that gives great leeway to the executive, said Yoo.

-“Is there something specific in the statute that he is refusing?” he said.
-Funding reductions don’t qualify, he said.
+“Is there something specific in the statute that he is refusing?” he said, adding that funding reductions don’t qualify.
 “That’s the constitutional standard,” said Yoo.

 In 2017, there was a 37 percent average increase in premiums nationwide, and 3 million more people lacked health insurance than did in 2016.
 In Columbus, city-subsidized health centers saw almost 3,000 more uninsured patients in 2017.
 As the uninsured rate increases, Columbus must also pay more for ambulance transports, draining millions of dollars from localities.

 The budget strain is also hampering efforts to address the opioid crisis.
-Ohio has the second-highest drug overdose death rate, according to the Centers for Disease Control, with the city of Columbus averaging 9 or 10 Naloxone administrations a day to prevent deaths.
+Ohio has the second-highest drug overdose death rate, according to the Centers for Disease Control and Prevention, with the city of Columbus averaging nine or 10 Naloxone administrations a day to prevent deaths.

 Health care politics